PINTO0309/soa4onnx/README.md

   -of OUTPUT_ONNX_FILE_PATH, --output_onnx_file_path OUTPUT_ONNX_FILE_PATH
         Output onnx file path.

+  -d, --do_not_type_check
+        Whether not to check that input and output tensors have data types defined.'

   -n, --non_verbose
         Do not show all information logs.
 Only error logs are displayed.
 ```